It’s been a long while since I contacted you. I’m sure that puts question marks above your head.

 “Where are you?”, you may ask.

 I ask the same question most every day.
-Not out of geographic curiosity, of course.
+Not out of geographic curiosity.
 I know where you are and I’ve an idea of what your walls may look like: the beds, the barracks.
 The sea of prison blue.
-I know you’re situated in the middle of King’s County with a sky that must be devestatingly incredible.
+I know you’re situated in the middle of King’s County with a sky that must be devastatingly incredible.

 I’ve driven the 5 a few times over in the time you’ve been gone and have seen the tired pistoning of oil pumps; the ruminative cattle; and the white, white haze which seems to jump senses into whiter noise.

 The last time I sped through King’s County was with Bradley in a U-Haul truck.
 A trailer shimmied behind us bearing a vintage car and three bristling, sleep-deprived cats.
 The cab smelled of Kamel Reds and spent coffee cups.
 By mid-morning, just beyond the King’s County HP Station and directly beyond the rutted half-roads which finger out into the farmers’ fields, I felt I couldn’t concentrate any longer on the highway lines.
 We pulled over and slept on the grass beneath these wispy clouds that promised an unerringly still, cricket-shivering night.
 Brad slept on the trailer rig and, when he awoke, pointed out that I had slept in the grass beneath a sign reading: ‘Dog Lawn.’